rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/flavor-class/onmetal-server-flavor-class.rst

 ++++++++++++++++++++++++++++++++++
 Flavor classes for OnMetal servers
 ++++++++++++++++++++++++++++++++++
-To create your Cloud Server as an OnMetal™ server, open the **OnMetal™ Server** tab from the Cloud Control Panel.
+To create your server as an OnMetal™ server, open the **OnMetal™ Server** tab on the Create Server page of the Cloud Control Panel.

 .. figure:: /_images/cloudservercreateonmetal.png
    :alt: Click the OnMetal Server tab